 If you decide to plead guilty to a traffic violation, there are several ways to pay the ticket.
 Generally, the back of the citation will clearly indicate the deadlines and options for answering the ticket.
 Usually, you must act within fifteen days of receiving a traffic ticket to avoid additional fines and possible suspension of your license.

 - Pay online.
-In most counties in California traffic tickets can be paid online using a credit or debit card.
-Visit the California State Pay your ticket online site to see the list of counties that accept online payment and to determine whether you are eligible to use the online payment system.
+In most counties in California, traffic tickets can be paid online using a credit or debit card.
+Visit the California State Payment of Fines site to see the list of counties that accept online payment and to determine whether you are eligible to use the online payment system.

 - Pay by mail.
 Read the instructions on the back of the ticket carefully, then check the "Guilty" box and sign the ticket.
 Enclose a check or money order for the amount indicated on the ticket and mail to the address given.
 Be sure to retain a copy of the citation for your personal records.